HolgerGlysing/github-slideshow/_posts/0000-01-02-HolgerGlysing.md

 layout: slide
 title: "Welcome to our HolgerGlysing slide!"
 ---
-Your text is changed to something
+Your text is changed to something else
 Use the left arrow to go back!